apayne28/animosityV2/README.md

 # animosityV2
-Currently trying to remake my old Animosity site with NextJS
+Currently trying to learn NextJS by remaking my old Animosity anime site.
+Also using TypeScript this time around.